Late afternoon sun lights up the fall foliage on the Riverwalk

 Once you’ve shopped down Main Street, stop in at The Foundry, an interactive, interdisciplinary art center located in what was once a train car factory.
 Studios with open glass fronts allow visitors to see the artists at work and interact with them as they practice their craft.

-The treasures of Saint Charles continue to the west in Historic Missouri Wine Country.
-This region became the first federally appropriated American Viticultural Area, a winemaking region prized for unique soil, microclimate and history.
+The treasures of St. Charles continue to the west in Historic Missouri Wine Country.
+This region became the first federally appropriated American Viticultural Area, a winemaking region prized for unique soil, micro-climate and history.
 Share a bottle of award-winning wine as you enjoy the picturesque surroundings from a hilltop terrace.

 Afterward, tour the Daniel Boone Home and Heritage Center.
 Stories of this daring man will offer a glimpse into family matters, risky adventures and hard fought battles.
 It was Boone who created Boone’s Lick Trail through the St. Charles countryside, out of which grew the Santa Fe Trail and later the Oregon Trail.